Nuff Said (2023): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 The eleventh season of the NWA's weekly flagship program, Powerrr, as well as the fifth season of its secondary program, NWA USA, featured storylines leading up to the event.

 At NWA Hard Times 3, Tyrus defeated Trevor Murdoch and Matt Cardona to win the NWA Worlds Heavyweight Championship by pinning Murdoch.
 Previously, Cardona had defeated Murdoch to win the title himself, but a bicep tear in the summer of 2022 forced him to vacate the title.
-Murdoch would win it back in a four-way match at Alwayz Ready before eventually losing it in aforementioned three-way.
+Murdoch would win it back in a four-way match at Alwayz Ready before eventually losing it in the aforementioned three-way.
 Two months later, on the special January 31, 2023, live episode of Powerrr, Tyrus and Cardona had a contract signing for their title match at Nuff Said.
 Before the segment ended, however, both agreed to a six-man tag team match for next week's episode, each choosing two mystery partners.
 The winners of the match would then choose the stipulation for the world title match.
 There, Tyrus teamed with Blunt Force Trauma (Carnage and Damage) to defeat Cardona, Mike Knox, and Rolando Freeman, where Tyrus decided the stipulation be a simple one-fall match with all outside interference banned from ringside.
 Additionally, Bully Ray will provide special guest commentary for the match.